rxrc/archrc/README.md

 $ cd ~/archrc
 ```

-Again, if this repository or any of the Bower dependencies are private,
+Again, if this repository or any of the dependencies are private,
 generate an ssh key pair with

 ```bash